SoothingMist/Embeddable-Software-for-Irrigation-Control/README.md

 ETc-UsingEToPlusWeatherDataFile - Integrates the ETo calculation with a Kc table for a specific crop under specific conditions.
 The result is ETc for that crop under those conditions during the specified growing season.
 Data input is from a file of historical weather data.

+What is coming next: The present software for calculating ETc uses a Kc table that is specific to a given experiment.
+So it is good as-is under the experiment's conditions.
+However, FAO's Kc table is generic.
+Its Kc values have to be adjusted for specific circumstances.
+Software for that is currently in production for standard conditions.

 # License

 This project is licensed under an AGPL-3.0 License,